commercetools/commercetools-sdk-php-v2/examples/symfony-app-datadog/README.md

 1. Navigate to [http://localhost:8080/products](http://localhost:8080/products) or [http://localhost:8080/categories](http://localhost:8080/categories)
 2. The result would be an array objects containing products or categories.
 3. If it's not make sure that in Merchant Center in the project key selected (see the environment variable for the client credentials in the point 3 of the Installation section), there would be some data for products and categories.
-4. Go in the New Relic/Datadog UI to see the monitoring of the API calls.
+4. Go in the Datadog UI to see the monitoring of the API calls.

 The docker configuration files will be found in the `docker/php` folder and the `docker-compose.yml` in the `symfony-app/` folder so they can be used in your application.